All images of food items are property of McDonalds.com

 Highest Calorie McDonald’s Breakfast

-Calories & Nutrition of McDonald’s Chicken Sandwiches and Fries
+Calories & Nutrition of McDonald’s Sides

 This guide compares a medium order of fries, which may vary in size depending on where you order from (we’re looking at you, Five Guys), but gives us a general idea.

-Calories & Nutrition of McDonald’s Sweets
+Calories & Nutrition of McDonald’s Dessert

 When it comes to sweets, you’re likely not ordering them to be “healthy,” and that is totally fine.
 These are treats, after all.